 What's in my closet

 Vintage and modern dresses, corporate attire, coat and jackets, scarves, pantyhose.
 No jeans.
-Someday, jeans.
+Someday, jeans And jeans - finally, after 30 years, I bought a pair.

 Aileen has a degree in Communication Arts, major in Writing, minor in Speech Communication, from the University of the Philippines Los Baños.
 She took courses in Comparative Literature before she left University teaching in 2010.